 - 2 tbsp Masala Paste (see recipe below)

-- 1 small bunch fresh coriander chopped
+- 1 bunch of fresh fenugreek, coarsely chopped

 - 1 tsp garam masala